 What are some conjunction examples?

-Conjunctions are crucial for constructing sentences.
+Conjunctions are crucial for constructing sentences that just feel right.
 Knowing how to use them correctly can elevate your writing so that it flows smoothly and captivates your readers.
 Remember, reading is an experience designed by the writer so you have full control to make it an enjoyable journey or not.

 What is a Conjunction in Grammer Difference between conjunctions with examples in sentence structure

-If you're not using conjunctions, writing can sound repetitive.
-By connecting ideas, phrases, and clauses, conjunctions can help your writing sound more natural and less disjointed.
+If you're not using conjunctions, your writing may start to sound repetitive.
+By connecting ideas, phrases, and clauses, even the most basic conjunctions can help your writing sound more natural and less disjointed.

-As The Editor’s Manual explains, “conjunctions link words, phrases, clauses, and sentences, and show a logical relation between them.”
+As The Editor’s Manual puts it, “conjunctions link words, phrases, clauses, and sentences, and show a logical relation between them.”

 According to the Chicago Manual of Style, as many as 10% of sentences in polished, professional writing begin with conjunctions such as and, but, or so.
 This shows that conjunctions are not only grammatically correct, but also commonly used to improve sentence flow and emphasis.